Michael-Perry-1999/customer-engagement-platform/README.md

 ## Overview

 This project demonstrates a modern customer engagement analytics platform built using PySpark and medallion architecture principles.

 The goal of the platform is to ingest and process customer behavioural data from multiple sources, transform it into analytics-ready datasets, and support downstream customer segmentation and marketing activation use cases.

-The project is designed to reflect common patterns used in modern cloud data platforms leveraging technologies such as Databricks, Delta Lake, and Snowflake.
+The implementation is designed to reflect common patterns used in modern cloud data platforms leveraging technologies such as Databricks, Delta Lake and Snowflake.

 ---